 Approximately six babies are stillborn in Australia each day.
 Sometimes the cause is identified afterward but, in some cases, the death remains unexplained.

 Stillbirth rates have not reduced in Australia over the past two decades.
 However, emerging evidence is contributing to new public health campaigns, such as #SleepOnSide, which encourages women to go to sleep on their side from 28 weeks gestation.

-For more information on this initiative please visit on this, please visit: Stillbirth Centre of Research Excellence
+For more information on this initiative please visit: Stillbirth Centre of Research Excellence

 In the immediate aftermath of the loss, parents face decisions about whether or not to spend time with their baby, autopsies, funeral services, mementos, and keepsakes, which can seem overwhelming.
 Midwives, doctors, and hospital social workers provide support and guidance with these decisions.